flickerfly/operator-registry/docs/design/operator-bundle.md

 $ ./opm alpha bundle validate --tag quay.io/coreos/test-operator.v0.1.0:latest --image-builder docker
 ```

 The `validate` command will first extract the contents of the bundle image into a temporary directory after it pulls the image from its image registry.
 Then, it will validate the format of bundle image to ensure manifests and metadata are located in their appropriate directories (`/manifests/` for bundle manifests files such as CSV and `/metadata/` for metadata files such as `annotations.yaml`).
 Also, it will validate the information in `annotations.yaml` to confirm that metadata is matching the provided data.
-For example, the provided media type in annotations.yaml just matches the actual media type is provided in the bundle image.
+For example, the provided media type in annotations.yaml matches the actual media type provided in the bundle image.

 After the bundle image format is confirmed, the command will validate the bundle contents such as manifests and metadata files if the bundle format is `RegistryV1` or "Plain" type.
-"RegistryV1" format means it contains `ClusterResourceVersion` and its associated Kubernetes objects while `PlainType` means it contains all Kubernetes objects.
+"RegistryV1" format means it contains `ClusterSourceVersion` and its associated Kubernetes objects while `PlainType` means it contains all Kubernetes objects.
 The content validation process will ensure the individual file in the bundle image is valid and can be applied to an OLM-enabled cluster provided all necessary permissions and configurations are met.

 *Notes:*
 * The bundle content validation is best effort which means it will not guarantee 100% accuracy due to nature of Kubernetes objects may need certain permissions and configurations, which users may not have, in order to be applied successfully in a cluster.